Open-Cascade-SAS/OCCT/dox/dev_guides/building/cmake/cmake.md

 Press *c* to configure.

-All required actions in the configuration process will be described with using the GUI tool below.
+All actions required in the configuration process with the GUI tool will be described below.

-If the gui-tool is used, run the tool without additional arguments and after that specify the source directory by clicking **Browse Source** and the build (binary) one by clicking **Browse Build**.
+If the GUI tool is used, run this tool without additional arguments and after that specify the source directory by clicking **Browse Source** and the build (binary) one by clicking **Browse Build**.

 @figure{/dev_guides/building/cmake/images/cmake_image001.png}